Ralph D. Stacey

-Ralph Douglas Stacey (October 1948 – September 4 2021) was a British organizational theorist and Professor of Management at Hertfordshire Business School, University of Hertfordshire, in the UK and one of the pioneers of enquiring into the implications of the natural sciences of complexity for understanding human organisations and their management.
+Ralph Douglas Stacey (October 1948 – 4 September 2021) was a British organizational theorist and Professor of Management at Hertfordshire Business School, University of Hertfordshire, and one of the pioneers of enquiring into the implications of the natural sciences of complexity for understanding human organisations and their management.
 He is best known for his writings on the theory of organisations as complex responsive processes of relating.

 Biography

 Stacey was born in Johannesburg, South Africa to Jack, an English immigrant, and Auriel, a South African of Scottish descent.
 His father was a welder in the steel industry and his mother was a housewife.
 He completed school at Jeppe High School for Boys in 1960 and was awarded an NCR Scholarship to study at the University of the Witwatersrand where he pursued the degree of Bachelor of Commerce specialising in law subjects.
 He had the intention of going on to study further to become a lawyer but in the course of his studies he developed a greater interest in economics.
 He won the McBride Scholarship to the London School of Economics which enabled him to travel to London in 1964 and complete a Master of Science degree in 1965.
 This was followed by a PhD which he completed in 1967; the research topic was the construction and estimation of econometric models intended to predict patterns of industrial development.

-In 1968, he returned to South Africa where he taught applied economics at the University of the Witwatersrand for two years after which he moved permanently to the United Kingdom where he has lived ever since 1970.
+In 1968, he returned to South Africa where he taught applied economics at the University of the Witwatersrand for two years after which he moved permanently to the United Kingdom where he lived from 1970 onwards.
 He took a post in the Commercial Assessment Department of the British Steel Corporation where his main task was forecasting the demand for and prices of a range of steel products.
 In 1972 he moved to the Corporate Planning Department of the international construction company, John Laing, where he eventually became the manager of the department.
 He left in 1984 to become an investment analyst at what was to become an investment bank and then in 1985 moved briefly to a management consultancy before taking a position as senior lecturer at Hatfield Polytechnic.
 This organisation became the University of Hertfordshire in 1992 and in the same year Stacey was appointed Professor of Management.